Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 ### Reviews
 - Reviews are displayed in the correct format.
 - Reviews display the title and some of the content but must be clicked to fully access.
-- Comments are shown beneath their respecive review.
+- Comments are shown beneath their respective review.
 - Logged in user can choose to edit reviews they have posted.
-- Logged in users have the options to delete any comments they have made.
+- Logged in users have the option to delete any comments they have made.
-- Logged in users can edit their posts, upon clicking the edit button the review is updated.
+- Logged in users can edit their posts - upon clicking the edit button, the review is updated.
 - User comment form looks good and submits correctly.
-- Non logged in users are asked to log in to post a review or comment.
+- Non-logged in users are asked to log in to post a review or comment.

 ### Toasts
 - Shows when user is logged in.
-- Shows when user signs up telling them to validate email.
+- Shows when user signs up, telling them to validate email.
 - Shows when user logs out.
 - Shows upon adding of product to bag.
-- Shows when purchase is finished, informs that user will recive and email.
+- Shows when purchase is finished, informs that user will receive an email.
 - Shows for admin when editing a product.
 - Shows for admin when product is deleted.
 - Shows for admin when product is added.